vivpeng/Blackjack-Game/README.md

 The goal of the game is to obtain a sum of card values larger than that of the Dealer without surpassing 21.
 The player does not know what card they will pick up and also does not know all except one of the Dealer's cards.

-When the game first begins, user will be asked for their name.
+When the game first begins, the user will be asked for their name.
 Every round, the player's hand and sum of cards will be displayed.
 One of the dealer's cards will be displayed (the rest being blocked out).
 The deck will also be printed out every round.
 To ensure a fair game, do not look at the deck.